All You Need to Know About Ramadan Calendar 2026

 Conclusion

 Ramadan is one of the most significant months for billions of Muslims worldwide.
 Believers engage in spiritual reflection, prayers, and self-discipline during all three stages of Ramadan.
 Many adjust their daily routines to accommodate their Ramadan activities.
-The Ramadan Calendar 2025 is expected to begin on the evening of 28 February, with the first fast on the 1st of March.
-Eid ul-Fitr will likely be celebrated on 31 March, while Juma-Tul-Wida will be on March 28, 2025.
-Laylatul Qadr will likely be observed on March 27.
+The Ramadan Calendar 2026 is expected to begin on the evening of 28 February, with the first fast falling on either the 18th or 19th of February, 2026.
+Eid ul-Fitr will likely be celebrated on 20th or 21st March, while Juma-Tul-Wida will be on March 13th or March 20th.
+Laylatul Qadr will likely be observed on 16 March.
 Have a blessed Ramadan, and donate your Zakat, Sadaqah, and other donations to Transparent Hands.

 Learn More: